Sex, Power, Money, Fame

 Fame is the crown's homesickness pointed at the wrong mirror.
 The soul wants to be one with everything; the stalled self settles for being watched by everyone.

 This is why our age, which has democratised fame and made the small immortality project available to everyone with a phone, is so visibly anguished.
-We have built a machine that takes the deepest spiritual longing in the species, the longing for God, and converts it into a metric of attention, then sells the pursuit of that metric back to us as a life.
+We have built a machine that takes the deepest spiritual longing in the species, the longing for God, converts it into a metric of attention, then sells the pursuit of that metric back to us as a life.
 The cult of being seen, the influencer as the era's defining figure, the vanity and the comparison and the quiet despair underneath the curated image, is the counterfeit crown running at planetary scale.
 It is the saddest of the four hungers, because it is the holiest one, inverted.

 A world made of stalled current

-Step back now and look at the whole.
+Step back and look at the whole.
 Hold the four hungers in mind and read any day's news.
 The war is the third gate.
 The predatory economy and the strip-mined planet are the first.
 The trade in bodies and the collapse of intimacy are the second.
 The vanity culture, the desperate pursuit of the eyes of the crowd, is the counterfeit crown.
 There is almost nothing in the catalogue of human misery that does not resolve, on inspection, into one of these four, which is to say into the single current discharging through one of the lower gates because it cannot rise.

 And here is the part that should genuinely alarm us.
 We have built, for the first time in history, a technology whose entire business model is to keep the current at the bottom.
 The feed is engineered to fire the second gate so the energy never climbs, to inflame the first gate's scarcity so we consume, to stoke the third gate's rivalry so we stay enraged and engaged, and to dangle the fourth gate's counterfeit immortality so we keep performing for the crowd.
 The machine does not profit from a human being whose energy has risen to the heart, because such a person wants very little, fears very little, dominates no one, and does not need to be seen.
 The entire apparatus is, whether anyone designed it this way or not, a dam built across the human spine at industrial scale.